 So, this summer depending on when quarantines are lifted and essential logistics allow, we’ll be setting up shop in Hilo on the Big Island of Hawaii.

 The group the hubster is working with values a work-life balance that other organizations may turn their nose up to in preference for the hustle culture.
 It was a welcome surprise.
 Something I think both of us could benefit from.

 Not only that, Hawaii is full of some of the kindest, friendliest, most-mahalo-ing people around.
 We were enamored with the plentiful opportunities for adventures on the Big Island.
 Did you know it has 12 of the 13 world ecosystems?!
-We can drive up to snowy tops of mountains where NASA satellites are housed, and then back down through rainforests and across to the dry climate of the Kailua-Kona side.
+We can drive up to snowy tops of mountains where telescopes are housed, and then back down through rainforests and across to the dry climate of the Kailua-Kona side.
 It was incredible.
 We can do anything from stand up paddle boarding to surfing to swimming to running (the Kona triathlon is run here for a reason) to zip lining to hiking to climbing volcanos to golfing to sitting on my lanai listening to the coqui frogs.

 Soon enough, we’ll be packing up our home, preparing the ginger kitty for gecko hunting again and moving to an island in the middle of the Pacific Ocean.